cc250080/golang-swagger-actions-rc/README.md

     https://go.dev/ >= 1.17
     https://github.com/go-swagger/go-swagger

-This application is sending messages to SQS, so having a SQS, so having an SQS queue available and reachable is also part of the requisites.
+This application is sending messages to SQS, so having an SQS queue available and reachable is also part of the requisites.

 ## First Steps